-The University of Toronto Repository of Student Information (ROSI), is accessible to students through Student Web Service (transitioning to ACORN [give full name] in Summer and Fall semesters of 2015) is the means by which students in conjoint degree programs register for courses, communicate their addresses, and receive invoices, among other things.
+The University of Toronto's Repository of Student Information (ROSI), is accessible to students through ACORN (Accessible Campus Online Resource Network).
+It is the means by which students in conjoint degree programs register for courses, communicate their addresses, and receive invoices, among other things.